DCotterill/dcotterill-hugo/content/finance-and-fire/investing-for-kids.md

 A secondary requirement was:

-  - Have a baackup plan for if I want to invest more money for them (e.g. they get inheritance money from grandparents).
+  - Have a backup plan for if I want to invest more money for them (e.g. they get inheritance money from grandparents).